cms-PdmV/RelVal/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug that you found and help us make RelVal machine better
 title: ''
 labels: bug
 assignees: justinasr